oblac/jodd-site/content/db/2+dbquery.md

     query.close();
 ~~~~~

-Method `autoClose()` enables 'auto-mode' when the very first next action
-closes the query.
-Besides displayed methods, there is method: `executeCount()`
-that is made for executing `select count` database queries, or any query
-that returns a `long` number in the first result row and column.
+Method `autoClose()` enables 'auto-mode' when the very first next action closes the query.
+Besides displayed methods, there is method: `executeCount()` that is made for executing `select count` database queries, or any query that returns a `long` number in the first result row and column.

 Closing queries is important.
-Fortunately, *Db* allows user to invoke
-`close()` method, and all the dirty work is done in the behind.
-When a
-query created some `ResultSet`, it is possible to explicitly close it
-using `closeResultSet()` method.
-However, this is not necessary any
-more!
-User may just simply close a query, and the `DbQuery` will close
-all results set that were created by it!
-As will be shown later,
-it is even possible to have automatic query closing:)
+Fortunately, *DbOom* allows user to invoke `close()` method, and all the dirty work is done in the behind.
+When a query created some `ResultSet`, it is possible to explicitly close it using `closeResultSet()` method.
+However, this is not mandatory!
+User may just simply close a query, and the `DbQuery` will close all results set that were created by it!
+As will be shown later, it is even possible to have automatic query closing:)

 ## Named parameters

 Prepared JDBC statement has only ordinal parameters.
-For long and
-dynamic SQL queries, setting ordinal parameters may be tricky, and user
-has to be unnecessary careful.
-Besides ordinal parameters, `DbQuery`
-offers named parameters as well.
+For long and dynamic SQL queries, setting ordinal parameters may be tricky, and user has to be unnecessary careful.
+Besides ordinal parameters, `DbQuery` offers named parameters as well.

 ~~~~~ java
     DbQuery query = new DbQuery(connection,